Which Networking Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Nokia vs. Ubiquiti: Which Networking Stock is a Better Buy?
+Blackberry vs. Motorola: Which Networking Stock is a Better Buy?

-The heightened demand for cybersecurity and cloud-based solutions, combined with the ongoing 5G roll-out, is incentivizing networking companies to advance their product portfolios and solutions amid continued remote-working demand.
-We think networking stocks Nokia (NYSE:) and Ubiquiti (UI) are well-positioned to capitalize on the industry tailwinds.
-But let’s find out which of these stocks is a better buy now.Nokia Corporation (NOK) is a Finland-based company that is engaged in the network and Internet protocol (IP) infrastructure, software, and related services market.
-The company’s networks segment comprises Mobile Access, Fixed Access, IP Routing, and Optical Networks businesses.
-NOK serves communications service providers, governments, large enterprises, and consumers.
+The networking industry has grown significantly over the past year with businesses’ increased dependence on cloud computing and other technology platforms that require networking.
+The increasing adoption of 5G and use of other advanced technologies are expected to continue to boost demand for networking solutions.
+So, we think established networking services providers BlackBerry (NYSE:) and Motorola (MSI) should benefit.
+But which of these two stocks is a better buy now?
+Let’s find out.BlackBerry Limited (BB) and Motorola Solutions, Inc. (NYSE:) are two established companies that play an important role in the networking industry.
+Headquartered in Waterloo, Canada, BB provides intelligent security software and services to enterprises and governments worldwide, leveraging artificial intelligence (AI) and machine learning.
+MSI provides mission critical communications and analytics in the United States, the United Kingdom, Canada, and internationally.
+It operates through two segments: products and systems integration, and software & services.

-Ubiquiti Inc. (UI) provides various networking products and solutions for service providers and enterprises worldwide.
-The company offers radios, antennas, and management tools that have been designed to deliver carrier class performance for wireless networking and other applications in the unlicensed radio frequency realm.
+While the COVID-19 pandemic-induced remote lifestyle increased the demand for networking solutions exponentially, that demand is expected to be sustained in the near-term, owing to technological advancements in 5G, internet of things (IoT) and artificial intelligence (AI), among others.
+According to Global Market Insights, the data center networking industry is expected to grow at an approximate 15% CAGR between 2021 – 2027.
+Investors’ interest in the networking industry is evident in Invesco Dynamic Networking ETF’s (PXQ) 28.1% returns over the past nine months.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.